What are Keloid Scars?

 - Hypertrophic scar removal surgery

-- Injection based treatment (anti-inflammatory medications, e.g., steroid based)
+- Injection-based treatment (anti-inflammatory medications, e.g., steroid-based)

 Consultation

-If you are concerned about the appearance of your scars, you may wish to explore your keloid scar removal treatment options.
-The best way to do this is to consult with a cosmetic physician.
-Dr Ed will examine your scar location, size, and type, in order to determine the most suitable course of treatment.
+If you are concerned about the appearance of your scars, you may want to explore your keloid scar removal treatment options.
+A consultation with a cosmetic physician can help you understand which approaches may be suitable for your situation.
+Dr Ed will examine your scar location, size, and type to determine the most suitable course of treatment.
 He will explain your options for keloid scar treatment and ensure you know what is involved in the preparation and aftercare.
-If you are unsure about the benefits or risks of treatment, ensure that you ask questions to develop reasonable expectations.
-Book your private consultation for your keloid scar treatment in Melbourne.

 Will Medicare Cover Keloid Scarring Treatment?

-There is a Medicare rebate associated with keloid scar removal treatments involving injections.
 Patients may be eligible for a rebate if they meet certain criteria pertaining to their scar condition and treatment.
 Call The DOC Clinic to learn more.

 Risks and complications

 Please note that risks are present in any cosmetic procedure.
-The risks of your keloid scar treatment will depend on which type of treatment you undergo, as well as other factors.
+The risks of keloid scar treatment will depend on which type of treatment you undergo, as well as other factors.
 Aftercare is one of the most important ways to manage and mitigate risks.

 - Infection